KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS17.1-ATV.md

 *You can also use the DIY power button to boot the device to TWRP recovery.
 Press and hold the button while powering on the device until you see the TWRP screen.*

 Q: How to enable audio through 3.5mm jack?
+*A: You can enable the feature by using a settings option found in Settings -> Device Preferences -> Raspberry Pi settings -> Audio device.*

-*A: Execute following commands in 'adb shell'/serial console/terminal to select audio device and reboot your device:*
+*Also the previous method of executing following commands in 'adb shell'/serial console/terminal still works:*

 ```
 su